joseeden/All-Things-Docker-and-Kubernetes/README.md

 <img src="Images/us-7-banner.png" width=900>
 </p>

-## How to Use this repo
+## How to Use this Repo

-Simply go to your favorite terminal and clone it.
-You can now browse the different labs and perform each one.
-You can also go through the **Docker** and **Kubernetes** topics below for a quick walkthrough.
+Simply go to your favorite terminal and clone this repository.
+You can also go through the **Docker** and **Kubernetes** sections below for a quick walkthrough.

 ```bash
 git clone https://github.com/joseeden/All-Things-Docker-and-Kubernetes.git